Garrido98/Incremental-Training-for-Watermarked-NN/README.md

-This repository is a log for my NTU Final Year Projectw where I studied about Incremental Training for Watermarked Neural Networks.
+This repository is a log for my NTU Final Year Project where I studied about Incremental Training for Watermarked Neural Networks.

 For a detailed explanation of my study, please refer to the attached report.